Constitution of Mexico: Anticlerical articles and the 1934 and 1946 Amendments

 Starting in 1926 President Plutarco Elías Calles (1924–1928) sought to enforce them.
 In 1926 Pope Pius XI, in the encyclical Acerba animi, stated that the anticlerical articles of the constitution were "seriously derogatory to the most elementary and inalienable rights of the Church and of the faithful" and that both he and his predecessor had endeavored to avoid their application by the Mexican government.

 The escalation of church-state tensions led to fierce regional violence known as the Cristero War.
 Some scholars have characterized the constitution in this era as a "hostile" approach to the issue of church and state separation.
-Although the Cristero War came to an end in 1929, with U.S. Ambassador to Mexico Dwight Morrow acting as mediator between the Mexican government and the hierarchy of the Roman Catholic Church, the end of the violent conflict did not result in constitutional changes.
+Although the Cristero War came to an end in 1929, with U.S. Ambassador to Mexico Dwight Morrow acting as mediator between the Mexican government and the hierarchy of the Catholic Church, the end of the violent conflict did not result in constitutional changes.

 The constitution was made even more anticlerical from 1934 to 1946, when an amendment mandating socialist education was in effect.
 On 13 December 1934 Article 3 now mandated socialist education, which "in addition to removing all religious doctrine" was to "combat fanaticism and prejudices", "build[ing] in the youth a rational and exact concept of the universe and of social life".
 In 1946 socialist education was formally removed from the constitution and the document returned to the generalized secular education.
 In practice, however, socialist education ended with President Manuel Avila Camacho, who said at the beginning of his presidential term in 1940 "I am a [religious] believer" (Soy creyente), signaling the end of the enforcement of the anticlerical articles.

-The inconsistency in enforcement meant that even though the constitution prohibited any worship outside of a church building, which made Pope John Paul II's outdoor masses and other religious celebrations during his 1980 and 1990 visits illegal acts, the government turned a blind eye.
+The inconsistency in enforcement meant that even though the constitution prohibited any worship outside of a church building, which made Pope John Paul II's outdoor Masses and other religious celebrations during his 1980 and 1990 visits illegal acts, the government turned a blind eye.
 The anticlerical articles remained in the Constitution until the reforms of 1992.